Harry Hickox

 Harry Hickox (October 22, 1910 – June 3, 1994) was an American character actor.

 Career

-Hickox began his career as a musician, playing guitar with jazz bands, including that of Jack Teagarden.
+Hickox was in Big Spring, Texas.
+He began his career as a musician, playing guitar with jazz bands, including that of Jack Teagarden.
 One of his early theatrical ventures was acting in Idiot's Delight in a little theater in Albuquerque, New Mexico.
 He married a member of that cast.
 The couple created Jump Jump of Holiday House, a children's program on radio and television that won awards for excellence.
 He also produced a TV show about jazz.

 In the early 1960s, Hickox portrayed Harold Hill in a touring company of The Music Man.
 He also played Charlie Cowell in the 1962 film adaptation.

 Death

 He died on June 3, 1994, in Los Angeles, California at age 83.